terraform-google-modules/terraform-google-k8s-gce/examples/k8s-gce-nat-beta/README.md

-# Kubernetes Cluster on GCE Example
+# Kubernetes Cluster on GCE Example with beta Kubernetes

-This example creates a Kunbernetes cluster on Compute Engine.
+This example creates a Kunbernetes cluster on Compute Engine with an unreleased version of Kubernetes.

 **Figure 1.** *diagram of Google Cloud resources*